Home Buying

 Tasmania stamp duty exemptions and concessions

-• First home buyers.
-A 50% concession is available on the purchase of established properties by a first-time buyer in Tasmania.
+• First home buyers: A 100% concession is available on the purchase of established homes valued up to $750,000 by a first-time buyer in Tasmania from 18 February 2024 to 30 June 2026.
 There are property value thresholds that apply.
+To qualify you must fulfill the criteria list.

-• Pensioners.
-A 50% concession on stamp duty is available to eligible pensioners who sell their former home in Tasmania and downsize to a new home in Tasmania.
+• Pensioners: A 50% concession on stamp duty for property valued up to $600,000 is available to eligible pensioners who sell their former home in Tasmania and downsize to a new home in Tasmania.

 To find out more information, check the Tasmania Government's website.